Ava Housing is an award winning Irish, not-for-profit initiative that works with older homeowners who need support to stay in their homes.

 CASE STUDY 1

-Pilot Project House
+Beaumont Pilot House

 This pilot project was carried out on a three-bedroom semi-detached house in Clondalkin.
 This house is very similar to the base design originally created by our architects and is a house typical of mature neighbourhoods in Dublin.
 The existing garage to the side of the house offered further room to create a large and very comfortable living space downstairs for the homeowner whilst also creating an independent space upstairs for a person to share.
 Downstairs, the breakfast room was transformed into a new spacious shower room adjacent to the new bedroom which was also made larger.
 The front room of the house remains a living room with the addition of a sofa bed to accommodate guests.
 The real transformation for the homeowner was the new kitchen and living area that was designed to reflect the homeowners love of books, reading and cooking.